 Dip the sponge in the undiluted ink, then dab the edges of the page around all sides.

-Now spray the page with the [read more]
+Now spray the page with the water using your mister/spritzer.
+Start with the edges, turning the page as you mist.
+When you [read more]

 One of the most beautiful and accessible techniques for decorating pages is with paste paper.
 For centuries it has been used for endpapers, bookbinding, wallpaper, and other crafts.
 In the 17th century it was widely used by unmarried Moravian women as a way of supporting themselves at home; their work made its way all over Europe.